jbiramontes/hello-world/README.md

 # hello-world
-Hello World the name of my first time that i used github and i am learning how to use it with the github guide
+Hello World the name of my first time that i used github and i am learning how to use it with the github guide My name is Jorge Biramontes Calvo from Costa Rica